intermezzOS/book/src/running-in-qemu.md

 # Running in QEMU

 Let’s actually run our kernel!
-To do this, we’ll use QEMU, an emulator.
+To do this, we’ll use [QEMU](http://www.qemu.org/), a full-system emulator.
 Using QEMU is fairly straightfoward:

 ```bash
 $ qemu-system-x86_64 -cdrom os.iso
 ```

-Type it in, hit enter, and you should see Hello World!
+Type it in, hit Enter, and you should see `Hello, world!` (To exit, hit
+<kbd>Alt+2</kbd> and type `quit` in the console.)

 <img alt="hello world" class="center" src="assets/hello_world.png" />